hwchen/hwc/content/about.md

 - Back-end development
 - Data processing
 - Linux and CLI
-- Python and Golang
+- Haskell and Python

 Some stuff for the future:

-- SICP and algorithms
+- NLP and machine learning
-- Haskell
-- Numerical computing
+- High performance computing

 Some other stuff I love doing:

 - Yoga and Tai Chi
 - Go (the game)

-In previous lives I've been:
+In previous lives I've been a:

 - Lawyer
 - Martial Arts instructor